Parliament Slip

 Marine Focused Transportation

-A marine node is also proposed for just outside the slip on a future pier which will accommodate motorized uses like a future marine shuttle and a drop off/pick up area for water taxis.
+A marine transportation pier is proposed alongside the floating pools barge which will accommodate motorized uses like a possible future marine shuttle and a drop off/pick up area for water taxis.

 Winter activation

 Given Canada’s climate, we know it’s important to plan for fun things to see and do year-round.
-With this in mind, we’re studying a variety of options including converting the swimming pool into a skating rink, and maintaining the option of swimming year-round either in open-air or within an enclosed bubble.
+With this in mind, we’re studying a variety of options including saunas, outdoor fire pits, and maintaining the option of outdoor swimming into the colder months.

 The evolution of plans for Parliament Slip

 Our approach to Parliament Slip is guided by planning and policy documents as well as our commitment to responsible development.
 The Central Waterfront Secondary Plan and the Marine Use Strategy contemplate the bigger picture, including identifying special places along the waterfront well suited for year-round activation and opportunities to get people in, on and over the water.
-In the context of the slip, the East Bayfront (2005) and Keating Channel (2010) Precinct Plans delve into greater detail, recognizing the slip as an opportunity for a highly active place with a special combination of public spaces and community amenities.
+In the context of the slip, the 2005 East Bayfront Precinct Plan [PDF] and the 2010 Keating Channel Precinct Plan [PDF] go into greater detail, recognizing the slip as an opportunity for a highly active place with a special combination of public spaces and community amenities.

-As always, we will continue our collaboration with the Mississaugas of the Credit First Nation and will also engage with urban Indigenous communities.
+As always, we will also continue our collaboration with the Mississaugas of the Credit First Nation.